TUDelft-PRIME-Books/Linear-Algebra/Chapter3/Linear_Transformations.md

 ::::::

-For $2\times2$ and $3\times3$-matrices the transformations often have a geometric interpretation, as the following example illustrates.
+For $2\times2$ and $3\times3$ matrices the transformations often have a geometric interpretation, as the following example illustrates.

 ::::::{prf:example}
 :label: Eq:LinTrafo:SkewProjection